 Trading losses incurred by one group company may be set off against trading profits of another group company to give group relief, provided that the losses and profits accrued in the same year of assessment and both companies were resident in Cyprus and members of the same group for the whole of the tax year concerned.
-A company incorporated during a tax year as a member of a group (but not a company acquired during the tax year) is treated as a member of the group for the entire year.

 Two companies are deemed to be members of a group if one is the 75 per cent subsidiary of the other or both are 75 per cent subsidiaries of a third company.
 A "75 per cent subsidiary" holds at least 75 per cent of the voting shares with beneficial entitlement to at least 75 per cent of the income and 75 per cent of the assets on liquidation.
-Trading losses may also be carried forward for a maximum of five years for relief against future profits.